jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     INHERIT += "extrausers"
     EXTRA_USERS_PARAMS = "usermod -P jumpnowtek root; "

-Obviously you should change this.
+These two lines force a password change on first login

+    INHERIT += "chageusers"
+    CHAGE_USERS_PARAMS = "chage -d0 root; "

+You can comment them out if you do not want that behavior.

-If you want no password, convenient for development, comment those two lines and uncomment this line
+If you want no password at all (development only hopefully), comment those four lines and uncomment this line

     EXTRA_IMAGE_FEATURES = "debug-tweaks"

     #INHERIT += "extrausers"
     #EXTRA_USERS_PARAMS = "usermod -P jumpnowtek root; "

+    #INHERIT += "chageusers"
+    #CHAGE_USERS_PARAMS = "chage -d0 root; "

-You can also change or add a password once logged in.
+You can always add or change the password once logged in.

 ### Build